 Coking coal, also known as metallurgical coal, is used exclusively as an essential ingredient for steel production.

-The coal is baked in a coke oven which forces out impurities to produce coke, which is almost pure carbon.
+The coal is ‘baked’ in a coke oven which forces out impurities to produce coke, which is a form of almost pure carbon.
 Modern steel plants, the likes of which are predominantly found in the UK and Europe, include extensive gas treatment and capture to significantly reduce emissions.
-The steel that is produced is used in our daily lives in cars, kettles and cookers as well as in the manufacture of wind turbines and nuclear power stations, our alternatives to coal-powered energy.
+The steel that is produced is used in all of our daily lives in a wide range of domestic uses (e.g. cars, kettles, trains) as well as in the manufacture of wind turbines and nuclear power stations, key alternatives to historical coal-powered energy generation.

 West Cumbria coals are known to be high volatile, hard coking coal.
 They have:

 - Very low ash levels – thus reduced waste material